Benefits and Pitfalls of Virtual Mediations in Ontarioachkarlaw-admin

 - The parties would be required to possess adequate technology and be aware of how to navigate same for virtual mediation to take place.

-- Personal information disclosed during an online mediation may be vulnerable to cybercrime and the misuse of that personal information.
+- Personal information disclosed during an virtual mediation in Ontario may be vulnerable to cybercrime and the misuse of that personal information.